 Ensure System Restore is enabled

-I recommend ensuring that you have enabled system restore on your OS before trying other solutions since it’s the easiest fix.
+I recommend enabling system restore on your OS before trying other solutions since it’s the easiest fix.

-Here’s how to enable system restore on Windows 10:
+Here’s how to enable it on Windows 10:

 - Open the Run command by pressing Windows + R on your keyboard.